raas-dev/configent/README.md

     install_zsh

-If prefer `bash` instead, install the latest from brew and set it as default:
+If you prefer `bash` instead, brew the latest Bash and set it as default:

     install_bash